Digital signature: what it is, how it works and how to do it in a document

 Once you have decided which plan to adopt, you are ready to join our digital and electronic signature platform and start signing your electronic documents with it.

-There is no mystery to this – our tool has an extremely easy and fast process, especially if you follow the 10-step tutorial that we will present below, detailing everything about how to make a digital signature by ZapSign:
+There is no mystery to this – our tool has an extremely easy and quick process, especially if you follow the 10-step tutorial that we will present below, detailing everything about how to make a digital signature using ZapSign.

 Step 1 – Log into the system

-First, you must access the Our site, and inform your login and password, to then be forwarded to the main page.
+First, you must access the our website, and inform your login and password, to then be forwarded to the main page.

 How to make a digital signature